About the Career Fellows Program

 Benefits of Being a Fellow

-Daniel In ‘26 Integrated Degree in Business and Engineering, Computer Science and Business, Involved in Computer Science Business Association and College of Business Ambassadors
+Daniel In ‘26 Integrated Degree in Business and Engineering, Computer Science and Business, Involved in Computer Science and Business Association

 Ojaswi Joshi ‘26G PC Rossin College of Engineering & Applied Sciences, Data Science, Involved in Graduate Research at the College of Health

-Micah Manabat ‘26 College of Business, Accounting, Involved in Zoellner Arts Center and South East Asians at Lehigh
+Micah Manabat ‘26 College of Business, Accounting, Involved in Zoellner Arts Center and Pride Center

 Charlie Sheerin ‘26 PC Rossin College of Engineering & Applied Sciences, Mechanical Engineering, Involved in Sigma Phi Delta engineering fraternity, Peer Mentor Collective, LU Steel Bridge Club, PreLUsion Leader, LU Battle Bots